 Automotive Body Repairer Salary

-The average rate for an Automotive Body Repairer is $15.12 per hour.
-Experience has a moderate effect on salary for this job.
+The average wage for an Automotive Body Repairer is $15.09 per hour.
+Experience has a moderate effect on pay for this job.
+A skill in Welding is associated with high pay for this job.

 |Total Pay (|